Loca0307/iLoca/README.md

 # HINTS
- 1) In case of the frontend not running, run `npm install`
+ 1) In case of the backend frontend not running, run `npm install`
- 2) The frontend is in the `"wwwroot"` file as it is the default root name for ASP.NET to search for `frontend`
+ 2) The frontend of the backend is in the `"wwwroot"` file as it is the default root name for ASP.NET to search for `frontend`

 # Dotnet

- 1) In the "dotnet" folder terminal write: `dotnet run` and open the localhost written on the terminal
+ 1) In the "backend/iLoca/X/Main" folder terminal write: `dotnet run` and open the localhost written on the terminal